-Even though France is not known to be the most attractive in the world in terms of taxes, France remains one of the most attractive tourist and real estate investment destinations for non-residents and foreigners.
+Owning a property in France is the perfect combination of a beautiful estate and a remarkable quality of living, France is one of the most attractive tourist and real estate investment destinations for non-residents and foreigners in the World.

-Yet taxation, administrative and legal constraints are all subjects of concern to foreign investors.
-Investments raise many questions about the tax consequences of acquisition procedures and the tax consequences of the various stages of the real estate project (acquisition, ownership and transfer or disposal of the property).
+However the taxation, administrative and legal constraints are all subjects of concern to foreigners and non-residents.
+The purchasing of a property raises many questions about the tax consequences of acquisition, the procedures and the various stages of the real estate project.

 This is an overview of France real estate taxes on an individual neither resident nor domiciled in France who acquires, holds and/or disposes of French real estate.

-This corresponds to the income that can be derived from the rental of the dwelling.
-Therefore, it is a matter of calculating a theoretical value for the property.
-To do this, many criteria are taken into account such as rents on the commune, the surface of the property, the number of rooms, the geographical situation, etc.
+This corresponds to the income that can be derived from the rental of the property.
+It is therefore a question on calculating a theoretical value for the property.
+Many criteria are taken into account for this estimation, such as rents on the commune, the surface of the property, the number of rooms, the geographical situation, etc.

-Rents from the rental must be reported to the tax authorities in the property income category.
+If rented, the Rents revenues must be reported to the tax authorities in the property income category.
 They include the investor’s taxable income after deducting certain expenses.
 The taxable amount is determined by the difference between the gross income from the land and the total costs of the property.

 Note that the existence of this taxable “real estate” income for all owners is such that there are, in return, possible deductions for calculating tax income.
 The maintenance, operating and administration costs of a property can thus be deducted.

-– Transfer taxes: Registration fees (or transfer taxes), also known as “notary fees”, apply to almost all transfers for valuable consideration relating to real estate, including all purchases or sales of dwellings.
+– Transfer taxes: also known as “notary fees”, apply to almost all transfers for valuable consideration relating to real estate, including all purchases or sales of dwellings.
 Withheld by the notaries, on behalf of the French tax authorities, they accompany the transfer of the ownership of a land or a building.
-Their corresponding amount reaches 5.8% of the purchase value of the property or taking into account the increase in the departmental tax.
-To this, it would be necessary to add the expenses of notaries and other expenses, these could increase the costs of acquisition to approximately 7 to 8% of the purchase price.

 Whether it is the property tax, rental value, solidarity tax on wealth or the existing duties and taxes on a resale of property, owning a property in France can be a costly investment.
-To assist you and help you optimize your transactions during all the stages of this process, contact the specialists of the Cabinet Roche & Cie.
-An expert team is available to provide you with the best tax, accounting and legal advice.
+You need to be carefully accompanied and guided in order to make the most out of your investment.